 - Non-controlling interests has also increased over the period of 9 years and is now at 2.1%

-Income statement vs balance sheet, they go hand in hand.
+Balance sheet vs Income Statement, they go hand in hand.
 And if we only look at the income statement, we would miss out on the holistic picture of the financial matters of the company.
 And if we only concentrate only balance sheet, we will not have a clue about the bottom line.

 So, you need to know how to look at both at the same time.
 As an investor, these two statements will help you compute most of the ratios.
 These ratios will help you ascertain a clear picture of the company and then you can decide whether you should invest into the company or not.